doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 ## Summary

 Overall, these pipelines simplify the whole workflow if you use the GCP App Engine for your apps.
-Of course, in the real-world apps you may have some extra steps like secrets pulling, sentry integration, etc. But the idea remains the same, you have 1 long-living master branch and bunch of short-lived feature branches.
+Of course, in real-world apps, you may have some extra steps like secrets pulling, sentry integration, etc. But the idea remains the same, you have 1 long-living master branch and a bunch of short-lived feature branches.
 The master branch is used for both staging and production deployments and whenever there is a need, you can easily boot up a temporary environment.

 The example repo can be found on GitHub